-Motor Skill Development and Supportive Positioning for Feeding Increasing Control Over Reflexes from 6 to 12 months Rooting Sucking Swallowing Breathing Infant Control The infant is learning to control the strength of response based on hunger and a sense of history of past experiences when this reflex was triggered.
-Beginning at about 5 months, the rooting reflex may be strong when the infant is hungry, yet not appear if the infant is satisfied or has significant experiences that indicate that no milk is coming after the stroke of the cheek.
-This reflex begins to fade at about 6 months as mouthing objects increases.
-This means the infant does not automatically suck-swallow, but is starting to explore items and their caregivers' reactions by gumming/ biting, swishing, and spitting.
+Motor Skill Development and Supportive Positioning for Feeding:

+Reflexes to Voluntary Control from 6 to 12 Months Infant Reflexes Caregiver Responses Rooting The infant is learning to control the strength of response based on hunger and a sense of history of past experiences when this reflex was triggered.
+Beginning at about 5 months, the rooting reflex may be strong when the infant is hungry yet not appear if the infant is satisfied or has significant experiences that indicate that no milk is coming after the stroke of the cheek.
+Across these reflexes, caregivers can see how the infant is changing over time by gaining experiences within each feeding session and as the infant builds his motor control skills.
+Infants are developing a sense of pattern Sucking This reflex begins to fade at about 6 months as mouthing objects increases.
+This means the infant does not automatically suck-swallow but is starting to explore items and their caregivers' reactions by gumming/biting, swishing, and spitting.
 Infants have also started bringing their hands to their mouths, sucking on fingers, fists, thumbs and things they are holding. teething often starts between 6-8 months, influencing these actions.
-Older infants are beginning to control their tongues and thus their automatic swallow reactions.
-Introduction of soft solid food gives the infant experiences of what happens when the tongue pushes versus pulls food into his mouth.
-Infants likely have a consistent routine for feeding and burping established by now.
+Swallowing Older infants are beginning to control their tongues and thus their automatic swallow reactions.
+Introduction of soft solid food gives the infant experiences of what happens when the tongue pushes versus pulls food into his mouth. and routine with their important people for meals and starting to branch out from needing their parents/caregivers for every sip and bite.
+Breathing Infants likely have a consistent routine for feeding and burping established by now.
 As the infant is more able to get to and hold a sitting position, he is also learning how breathing and feeding change with his body position.
-Caregiver Response Across these reflexes, caregivers can see how the infant is changing over time by gaining experiences within each feeding session and as the infant builds his motor control skills.
-Infants are developing a sense of pattern and routine with their important people for meals and starting to branch out from needing their parents/ caregivers for every sip and bite.